 The Historic Peninsula Inn has been part of the heart of Gulfport, Florida since 1905.
 Originally called the Bayview Hotel, and after WWII, the Cedars of Sinai, the building now known as the Historic Peninsula Inn has had a long and interesting history.

-The Bayview Hotel was completed and opened in 1905, offering 40 rooms to people interested in “fine fishing and bathing on the shores of Boca Ciega Bay.”
+The Bayview Hotel opened in 1905, with 40 rooms for people interested in “fine fishing and bathing on the shores of Boca Ciega Bay.”
 After World War II, the Inn operated as Cedar’s Hospital for injured veterans returning from the war.
-It was at this time that our elevator was installed to assist with moving patients from the upper floors onto the screened veranda to enjoy the fresh air.
-After Cedar’s Hospital closed, the building was converted to a nursing home and later as a retirement home for gentlemen.
+It was at this time that owners installed our elevator to assist with moving patients onto the screened veranda so they could heal in the fresh Gulf Coast air.
+After Cedar’s closed, the owner converted the building to a nursing home.
+Later, it evolved into a retirement home for gentlemen.
 This continued until the state closed the home because of guidelines for retirement/elder care facilities in the 1980s.
 Boarded up and neglected, the future Inn suffered demolition by neglect and was almost lost in history.

 There were many interested parties with ideas of how to use the building, but none came to fruition.
 It was not until Alexandra and Jim Kingzett purchased the Inn in the spring of 1999 that a viable plan to save the property became a reality.